Taken from the January/February 2016 issue of the Women's Health Activist Newsletter.

 Challenging Dangerous Drugs & Devices

 The NWHN was disappointed that the FDA approved flibanserin, the new drug to treat “female sexual dysfunction” — and we’re making our voice heard to express that disappointment.
 The NWHN has been featured in a significant amount of media coverage of the new drug, the lack of information about its interactions with hormonal contraception, and the health risks to women who use it.
-We have a new Fact Sheet, Top Ten Things Women Need to Know about Addyi, for women who are considering the drug (add URL), and a current Change.org campaign, building support for our efforts to get the word out about this risky and ineffective drug.
+We have new Consumer Health Information, Top Ten Things Women Need to Know about Addyi, for women who are considering the drug (add URL), and a current Change.org campaign, building support for our efforts to get the word out about this risky and ineffective drug.
 Christina Cherel recently testified at the Food and Drug Administration (FDA) about the need for more studies of the interaction between hormonal contraception and a whole range of medications.
 It is crucially important for women to know if their birth control makes flibanserin’s complications more likely, for example, or if the drug makes birth control less effective.